 Dickinson’s Green Bikes Program, available to members of the College community, extends from the Handlebar’s efforts to increase bicycle use on campus while supporting sustainable reuse of bikes and bike parts.
 Students, faculty, and staff can borrow a Green Bike from The Handlebar’s fleet for an entire semester, so long as they provide a refundable $25 deposit and promise to treat the bike with care!
 Locks will be provided with all bikes and helmets can be provided upon request.
 As always, The Handlebar will remain a resource for bike users throughout the semester if any problems arise.
 Participants in the program must return, or renew, the bike at the end of the semester; however, there are no limits to participation in Green Bikes–so if you’d like to take one out again a semester or two later, that’s great!

-There are currently 54 Green Bikes available for loan each semester.
+There are currently 52 Green Bikes available for loan each semester.
 They go quickly, so make your reservation today!
-Check out our full Green Bike Photo Inventory 8-8-14 for Fall 2015 and email firstname.lastname@example.org to get on the list!
+We do maintain a waiting list.
+Check out our Green Bike Photo Inventory for Fall 2015 and email email@example.com to get on the list!

 Frequently asked questions:

 Q: How do I get a Green Bike?

 A: Green Bikes will be checked out during a one week period at the beginning of each semester, and must be returned during a one week period at the end of the semester.
 These dates will be advertised using social media, Dickinson Today, Sustainability Newsletter, and word of mouth.
 Bikes are available on a first come, first serve basis by visiting CSE (Kaufman 190) or e-mailing firstname.lastname@example.org.